facebookarchive/caffe2/index.md

 ### Pre-trained Models

 Have you created the greatest model since Cindy Crawford?
-Or maybe the best image categorization since VGG Team's ILSVRC14 16-layer model?
+Or maybe the best image categorization model since VGG Team's ILSVRC14 16-layer model?
 How about a video to text translation model that is more accurate than all before it and it supports 5 languages?
 Whatever that awesome thing is that you made, share it, and we can put it in [Caffe2's Model Zoo](zoo.html)!
+Instructions for submissions are on the [Zoo](zoo.html) page.

 ## License and Citation